jalensailin/jalen-token-hud-tweaks/README.md

       -Click into modules folder
   4. Paste jalen-token-hud-tweaks folder into modules folder.
   5. In your Foundry world, navigate to the Manage Modules page and enable Jalen's Token HUD Tweaks

+Customize:
+If you want to customize this module (or the original one) to suit your needs better, hit me up on Discord jalensailin#1177 and I'll try my best to walk you through what I did.